hilookas/markdown-it-directive-webcomponents/README.md

   - `name`: The name of the directive
   - `tag`: The tag name of the converted component
   - `allowedAttrs`: Allowed attribute names.
 If set as an array, elements in the array can be a String or a RegEx.
 If not set, allow any name. (has security issues, not recommended)
   - `parseInner`: Whether to continue to parse the content as Markdown or not.
-Bool type. if it is `false`, the content will be unescaped and written in the output.
+Bool type. if it is `false`, the content will be unescaped and written in the output (html `< >` etc. will still be escaped).

 [DOMPurify](https://github.com/cure53/DOMPurify) is recommended as a security backup.